JetBrains/kotlin-native/MULTIPLATFORM.md

     implementation 'org.greeting:android:1.0'
     implementation 'org.greeting:common:1.0'
     ```
-2. Include `greeting` build in the Android Studio project as part of
+2. Include `greeting` build in the Android Studio project as a part of
 [composite build](https://docs.gradle.org/current/userguide/composite_builds.html).
-To do it, add the
+To do this, add the
 following line in `androidApp/settings.gradle`:

     ```